Find your dream Christmas tree at one of these local farms

 7701 Salem Ave., Clayton.
 937-836-5826

-Types of trees, costs: Pre-cut Ohio-grown trees cut daily, 3 to 14 feet, all varieties.
-Plenty of 10- to 12-foot firs available.
+Types of trees, costs: Pre-cut Ohio-grown trees cut, 3 to 14 feet, all varieties.
+Plenty of 10 - to 12-foot firs available.
 Canaan Fir, Douglas Fir, Fraser Fir, Norway Spruce, Scotch Pine, White Pine, Austrian Pine and Blue Spruce also available.
-Trees are $6-12 per foot, depending on variety and quality.
+Prices vary depending on variety and quality.

 Directions: Take I-70 west to Exit 26, turn left on Hoke Road, right on Salem Avenue; tree lot is four houses down on the right or take I-70 east to Exit 26 and the tree lot is on the left as you get off the exit.